Tamluk Assembly constituency: 1977-2006

 In the 2006 state assembly elections Jagannath Mitra of CPI won the 203 Tamluk assembly seat defeating his nearest rival Chittaranjan Maiti of Trinamool Congress.
-Contests in most years were multi cornered but only winners and runners are being mentioned.
+Contests in most years involved multiple candidates but only winners and runners-up are being mentioned.
 Nirbed Roy of Trinamool Congress defeated Santosh Rana of CPI in 2001.
 Anil Mudi of Congress defeated Surajit Bagchi of CPI in 1996 and 1991.
 Surajit Bagchi of CPI defeated Anil Mudi of Congress in 1987.
 Biswanath Mukherjee of CPI defeated Sukumar Das representing ICS in 1982 and representing Congress in 1977.

 1951-1972

 Ajoy Mukherjee representing Indian National Congress won in 1972, representing Bangla Congress won in 1971, 1969 and 1967, and earlier representing Congress won in 1962, 1957 and in independent India's first election in 1951.